where do you start when choosing a new workout routine?

-An excellent example of a fat loss program using HIIT training would be HIIT three days a week with yoga, swimming, or walking in between.
+An excellent example of a new workout routine for fat loss using HIIT training would be HIIT three days a week with yoga, swimming, or walking in between.

-Walking is imperative to a fat loss plan or any plan.
+Walking is imperative to a fat loss plan or any workout routine.
 It helps tremendously to lower stress hormones and prevent burn out as well as to improve mental health.
 Not only that, but moderate physical activity has been shown to prevent hunger.